 National Minimum Wage Rates

-We recommend that a minimum wage for apprentices should be introduced under the National Minimum Wage framework (paragraph 6.87).
+We recommend that non-employed apprentices are excluded from the apprentice minimum wage and continue to be exempt from the National Minimum Wage (paragraph 6.19).

 Compliance and Enforcement

 We recommend that the Government commits, as a minimum, to maintaining current funding in real terms for monitoring and enforcement of the National Minimum Wage until at least March 2014 (paragraph 7.40).